- 2.5.1 Markov Processes

 $$ P = \begin{bmatrix}\ .30\ &\ .30\ &\ .25\ \\ \ .20\ &\ .60\ &\ .35\ \\ \ .50\ &\ .10\ &\ .40\ \end{bmatrix} $$

-Suppose at the start of orientation 80% of freshman are single, 10% are in a relationship, and 10% are "it’s complicated".
+Suppose at the start of orientation 80% of freshman students are single, 10% are in a relationship, and 10% are "it’s complicated".

 $$ \mathbf{X}_0 = \begin{bmatrix} .80 \\ .10 \\ .10 \end{bmatrix} $$